The role of polarization field terms in a model for a cavity quantum material: Toy model

 \subsection{Gauge-relativity of light and matter}

 Canonical transformations mix the cavity system's electron and photon degrees of freedom.
 The separation of ``light'' and ``matter'' in the composite system is gauge relative, since these subsystems are associated with different physical observables in each gauge or canonical frame~\cite{stokes_implications_2022,stokes_gauge-relativity_2023}.
-In the passive view, which we take throughout this paper, changes to the partition of the Hilbert space are explicit.
+When seen in the active view, a canonical transformation is enacted by a unitary transformation on vectors and operators; a physical state or observable is therefore associated with a different vector or operator in each frame~\cite{cohen-tannoudji_photons_1997}.
+In the passive view, which we take throughout this paper, the changes to the partition of the Hilbert space are more explicit.
 The electron and photon canonical operators are transformed between frames $g$ and $g'$ by $ \hat{a}_{\nu}|_g = \mathcal{U} \hat{a}_{\nu}|_{g'} \mathcal{U}^{\dag}$ and $ \hat{c}_{\ell}|_{g} = \mathcal{U} \hat{c}_{\ell}|_{g'}\mathcal{U}^{\dag}$.
-While vectors and operators are not transformed directly, they admit new representations when expressed in terms of the new set of canonical operators.
+While vectors and operators are not transformed directly in this view, they admit new representations when expressed in terms of the new set of canonical operators.

 Expectation values for physical observables must be invariant under transformation.
-For example, we can calculate the uniform mode of the transverse current in the Coulomb, dipole, or Peierls gauge.
-In the passive view, the associated operator can be found from Maxwell's equations in any of these gauges as
+For example, the transverse current can be determined from Maxwell's equations in the Coulomb, dipole, or Peierls gauge~\cite{li_electromagnetic_2020}.
+The associated operator, $\hat{J}_{T,0}$ (for the uniform mode), is the same in each gauge in the passive view, but finds a unique representation in terms of the canonical operators:

 where $\hat{H}_{\mathrm{int}}^{(g)}=\hat{H}-\hat{H}_{\mathrm{em}}^{(g)}$, with $\hat{H}_{\mathrm{em}}^{(g)}=\omega(\hat{a}^{\dag}\hat{a}|_g+1/2)$, and $\hat{P}_{0}^{(g)}$ is the polarization field mode which is introduced in the gauge $g$, with $\hat{P}_0^{(\mathrm{Coulomb})}=0$.